iturdikulov/notes/GNU_Sed.md

 Nine
 ```

-Insert a new line at the first line of a file:
+Insert a newline at the first line of a file:

 ```sh
 # -i[SUFFIX], --in-place[=SUFFIX] - edit files in place (makes backup if SUFFIX